 How Strong Is the Paloma?

-Your Paloma can be as strong or as weak as you choose to make it, it all depends on how much soda you pour.
-Let's take the average and assume we pour 5-ounces of soda and use an 80-proof tequila.
-In this case, this tall drink is a very mild 10% ABV (20 proof).
-That makes this equal to the average glass of wine, so enjoy and Salud!
+Your paloma can be as strong or as weak as you choose to make it, it all depends on how much soda you pour.
+Take the average and assume you pour 5 ounces of soda and use an 80-proof tequila.
+In this case, this tall drink is a very mild 10 percent ABV (20 proof).
+That makes this equal to the average glass of wine, so enjoy and salud.